-Arctic Paper Grycksbo Sweden
+The Paper Mill in Grycksbo (Sweden)

 The mill has a production capacity of about 265,000 tonnes per year and produces coated wood-free paper used for printing maps, books, magazines, posters and advertising materials.

 We manage 14 sales organisations across Europe, which support our activities and contacts with customers.
 Our head office is situated in Poznań (Poland) with a branch in Gothenburg (Sweden).